 Jade is a part of Motley Rice’s team of attorneys representing dozens of cities, towns, counties and townships in the National Prescription Opiate MDL targeting opioid manufacturers, distributors and pharmacies accused of causing the opioid crisis.
-She also represents terror victims in litigation against alleged financiers of the Tamil Tigers terrorist organization in Sri Lanka, 9/11 victims and survivors in litigation against material sponsors of terrorism for their role in the terrorist attacks, and victims with claims filed with the U.S. Victims of State Sponsored Terrorism Fund.
+She also represents terror victims in litigation against alleged financiers of the Tamil Tigers terrorist organization in Sri Lanka, September 11, 2001 victims and survivors in litigation against material sponsors of terrorism for their role in the attacks, and victims with claims filed with the U.S. Victims of State Sponsored Terrorism Fund.

 When she first came to Motley Rice, Jade litigated vehicle emissions fraud claims against Fiat-Chrysler Automobiles and Volkswagen and represented drivers allegedly injured by exploding Takata airbags.

 Prior to joining Motley Rice, Jade founded Jade Blum Law in Baltimore representing clients in criminal, business, personal injury, bankruptcy and consumer case and provided pro bono services for Baltimore’s underserved communities.
 She also was an associate and settlement officer for a Maryland firm where she focused on real estate, title law and estate planning.

 Jade interned for the Honorable Judge John C. Themelis, Baltimore City Circuit Court, while completing her legal studies and was a research assistant for multiple University of Baltimore professors and the University Conflict Management Service.